 2.5.2.1 The vertical shear forces generated by the local loads are to be calculated at the transverse bulkhead positions of the middle tank of the FE model.
+The maximum absolute shear force at the bulkhead position of the middle tank of the FE model is to be used to obtain the required adjustment in shear forces at the transverse bulkhead, see 2.5.3.
 The vertical bending moment distribution generated by the local loads is to be calculated along the length of the middle tank of the three cargo tank FE model.
 The FE model can be used to calculate the shear forces and bending moments.
 Alternatively, a simple beam model representing the length of the 3-tank FE model with simply supported ends may be used to determine the shear force and bending moment values.

 - 2.5.2.2 For beam and oblique sea conditions, the horizontal bending moment distribution due to dynamic sea pressure and dynamic tank pressure is to be calculated along the length of the middle tank of the FE model. - 2.5.2.3 The following local loads are to be applied for the calculation of hull girder shear forces and bending moments: - (a) ship structural weight distribution over the length of the 3-tank model (static loads).
 Where a simple beam model is used, the weight of the structure of each tank can be distributed evenly over the length of the cargo tank.
-The structural weight is to be calculated based on a thickness deduction of $0.5t{corr}$ , as used in the construction of the cargo tank FE model, see 2.2.1.5. - (b) weight of cargo and ballast (static loads) - (c) static sea pressure, dynamic wave pressure and, where applicable, green sea load.
+The structural weight is to be calculated based on a thickness deduction of $0.5t{corr}$, as used in the construction of the cargo tank FE model, see 2.2.1.5. - (b) weight of cargo and ballast (static loads) - (c) static sea pressure, dynamic wave pressure and, where applicable, green sea load.
 For the Design Load Combination S (harbour/tank testing load cases), only static sea pressure needs to be applied - (d) dynamic tank pressure load for Design Load Combination S+D (seagoing load cases).